Updated: Nov 27, 2022

 Now, I know what you’re all saying – *Groan, “Ugh, but I want something shiny and new.”
 Nothing wrong with that.
 Treat yourself and splurge on that new Controller you were eyeballing.
 You do you.
 I’m merely trying to make the case that you don’t ALWAYS need to get the brand spanking new model each time something drops.
 Technology is always advancing and there’s no way to prevent dings and scratches.
 Eventually that shiny new controller will become outdated.
 The shine will dissipate into a layer of crud and scratches.
 So, why pay full price for something you know is eventually going to take a tumble, become obsolete, or you own a cat (cat-owning Synthesists know what I’m talking about)?

 Either way, I hope this write-up helped you – If I just fueled the fire for you to say, “F**k you.
 I buy new because I want to,” good.
 Glad I could reinforce your viewpoint.
-If this helps you out in any way please let me know in the comments section below, thanks for reading and, as always, keep on rockin’ and rollin’!
+If this helps you out in any way please let me know, thanks for reading and, as always, keep on rockin’ and rollin’!